iivanoo/covid-apps-observer/data/data_jp/reports/resources/jp.go.mhlw.covid19radar___1.1.3/report.md

 > App me tells me Bluetooth not supported suddenly after a week of using it!!!!!<br> :date: __2020-06-29 20:59:45__

 > Asks for GPS location.
 I uninstalled this app because it kept asking me to enable Google location services, therefore accessing my GPS location.
 This is in stark contrast to what was claimed.<br> :date: __2020-06-28 08:07:01__

-> Bluetooth Range.
-Class 2 (the most common kind) operate up to 10m (33ft), and class 3 are the least powerful and don't go much beyond 1m (3.3ft).
-Why not use mobile data to monitor the entire city, country or world?<br> :date: __2020-06-20 19:52:23__